 We want to make this site available to all as a community asset, for education, enjoyment and to protect our ecological heritage.
 For that, we need local support by lobbying your Councillor, (even if it’s just meeting them in the street and bending their ears), and for everyone outside the area to add our site to the growing movement in the UK and across the world for more environmental protection.
 Thank you.

-Follow on X(Twitter) @FieldTufa, Instagram tufa_field, contact this website using our web page.
+Follow us on @FieldTufa, Instagram tufa_field, contact this website using our web page.

 Disclaimer: